nickbryan/httputil/README.md

 ## TODO
 * [ ] Look at the parameter decoding code and finish it up properly.
 * [ ] Add a MustString or something similar to problem details to make them easier to test in responses.
+Might have to make the payload more static to allow unmashaling for test or something.
 * [ ] Update handler code to return the correct problems.
 * [ ] Finish testing the existing code to achieve sensible coverage.
 * [ ] Add common middleware.